 \section{Abstract}

-Paired comparison models, such as Bradley-Terry and Thurstone-Mosteller, are commonly used to estimate relative strengths of pairwise compared items in tour\-na\-ment-style datasets.
-With predictive performance as primary criterion, we discuss estimation of paired comparison models with a ridge penalty.
+Paired comparison models, such as Bradley-Terry and Thurstone-Mosteller, are commonly used to estimate relative strengths of pairwise compared items in tour\-na\-ment-style data.
+We discuss estimation of paired comparison models with a ridge penalty.
 A new approach is derived which combines empirical Bayes and composite likelihoods without any need to re-fit the model, as a convenient alternative to cross-validation of the ridge tuning parameter.
 Simulation studies demonstrate much better predictive accuracy of the new approach relative to ordinary maximum likelihood.
-While the application of a standard bias-reducing penalty was found to improve appreciably the performance of maximum likelihood, the ridge penalty with tuning as developed here yields greater accuracy still.
+A widely used alternative, the application of a standard bias-reducing penalty, is also found to improve appreciably the performance of maximum likelihood; but the ridge penalty, with tuning as developed here, yields greater accuracy still.
 The methodology is illustrated through application to 28 seasons of English Premier League football.

-\textbf{Keywords}: Bradley-Terry model; Composite likelihood; Pairwise empirical Bayes; Probit regression; Rating; Shrinkage; Sport tournaments; Thurstone-Mosteller model.
+\textbf{Keywords:} Bradley-Terry model; Composite likelihood; Pairwise empirical Bayes; Probit regression; Rating; Shrinkage; Sport tournaments; Thurstone-Mosteller model.